Relationships are at the heart of the Goucher experience.

 - National reputation - One of the select Colleges That Change Lives, Goucher is also listed as a top institution by The Princeton Review and U.S. News & World Report.

-Goucher maintains a liberal education curriculum, which includes the requirement for a study abroad experience, as well as other coursework that reflect the core values of a liberal arts education: proficiency in English composition and in a foreign language, solid foundations in history, abstract reasoning, scientific discovery and experimentation, problem-solving, social structures, and environmental sustainability.
+A highlight of Goucher's unique liberal arts curriculum is the requirement that all undergraduates must study abroad at least once before graduation, making the college the first in the nation to make such a bold move in globalized education.
+Goucher's academic philosophy is focused on 3Rs: relationships, resilience, and reflection, and coursework reflects the core values of a liberal arts education: proficiency in English composition and in a foreign language, solid foundations in history, abstract reasoning, scientific discovery and experimentation, problem-solving, social structures, and environmental sustainability.

-Since 1990, the college has added several new graduate programs and now offers master's degrees in education, teaching, historic preservation, arts administration, cultural sustainability, digital arts, creative nonfiction, management, and environmental sustainability, plus a post-baccalaureate premedical program.
+Since 1990, the college also has added several graduate programs and now offers master's degrees in education, teaching, historic preservation, arts administration, cultural sustainability, digital arts, creative nonfiction, management, and environmental sustainability, plus a post-baccalaureate premedical program.

-Goucher's unique liberal arts curriculum promotes a broad education over narrow career training.
+Goucher strives to educate the whole student and promotes a broad education over narrow career training.
 This gives graduates a wide range of professional options and increased ability to take advantage of new opportunities in developing fields-and even the capability to change careers.
-Goucher students master a range of knowledge, including the communication, critical thinking, and quantitative reasoning skills that American employers overwhelmingly say they want job candidates to have.
+Goucher students master a range of knowledge, including the communication, critical thinking, and quantitative reasoning skills that U.S. employers overwhelmingly say they want job candidates to have.